SGPracing/Project_Xray_UNIFESP/README.md

 The "train" images were used splitted to train and test the models.<br/>
 The "test" images were used to generate a validation ".csv" file, which was submited as our solution for the competition.<br/>

-The DICOM images were decoded into matrices and subsequently:
+As a first implementation, The DICOM images were decoded into matrices and subsequently:
 - resized (1000 x 1000);
 - transformed into a vector with a 1e6 elements;
 - standardized;